Volta Inc. (VLTA) Reveals an Earnings Mystery

 VLTA’s Market Performance

-VLTA stocks went up by 9.82% for the week, with a monthly drop of -35.52% and a quarterly performance of -49.58%, while its annual performance rate touched -61.95%.
-The volatility ratio for the week stands at 10.39% while the volatility levels for the past 30 days are set at 8.82% for Volta Inc..
-The simple moving average for the period of the last 20 days is -11.73% for VLTA stocks with a simple moving average of -48.00% for the last 200 days.
+VLTA stocks went down by -2.86% for the week, with a monthly drop of -19.72% and a quarterly performance of -54.63%, while its annual performance rate touched -68.96%.
+The volatility ratio for the week stands at 8.53% while the volatility levels for the past 30 days are set at 8.49% for Volta Inc..
+The simple moving average for the period of the last 20 days is 0.14% for VLTA stocks with a simple moving average of -44.31% for the last 200 days.

 Analysts’ Opinion of VLTA